chapmanb/cloudbiolinux/doc/linux_kvm.md

       qemu-system-x86_64 -cdrom debian-6.0.3-amd64-netinst.iso -hda hda.img

 hit ESC and type 'install fb=false'.
 This will fire up the installer.
-With the base install, boot the new system and set up ssh so it can be used without a password (preferably using a key with empty password).
-From that point on you can install CloudBioLinux using the fabric file.
+With the base install, boot the new system and set up ssh so it can be used on a user without a password (preferably using a key with empty password).
+Also give that use 'sudo bash'.
+This configuration is described in ./doc/private_cloud.md.

+From that point onwards you can install CloudBioLinux using the fabric file.

 This is also the image the test system fingerprints for further test installs.

 You can try the ./test/test_biolinux script to test drive the VM. test_biolinux will install a CloudBioLinux flavor, and check whether the installation is complete.